techequitytraining/gcp-project-blueprints/README.md

 - **Best Practices:** Each blueprint adheres to Google Cloud's best practices, ensuring your projects are built on a solid foundation.
 - **Customizable Solutions:** While our blueprints provide a solid starting point, they are fully customizable to meet your specific project requirements.

+## Features

+Are you interested in exploring our advanced cloud blueprints for project based services or training engagements?
+Contact support@techequity.cloud